LeHubca/lehub-website/docs/jekyll_team/_posts/2021-09-01-amarapossian.md

 img: /media/amarapossian.jpeg
 title_en: Project advisor
 title_fr: Conseillère du projet
-bio_en: >
-  Amara (she/her) is a campaigner, educator, and facilitator with 10+ years of experience helping groups run winning campaigns and build thriving organizations.
+bio_en: Amara (she/her) is a campaigner, educator, and facilitator with 10+ years of experience helping groups run winning campaigns and build thriving organizations.
 She has led some of Canada’s most impactful people-powered campaigns, using digital tools to engage and mobilize hundreds of thousands of people to win on issues and change governments.
 An experienced meeting designer and facilitator, Amara has trained and coached thousands of campaigners and activists around the world.
-She currently manages Canada campaigns at 350.org and teaches Digital Campaigning at Seneca College in Toronto.
+She currently manages Canada campaigns at 350.org.
 bio_fr: >
   Amara (elle) est une militante, une éducatrice et une animatrice qui a plus de 10 ans d'expérience comme aide aux groupes souhaitant mener des campagnes